LieberInstitute/fentanyl_rat_hb_amy/README.md

 ## Citation

-Please use the following [BibTeX](https://en.wikipedia.org/wiki/BibTeX) information to cite this code repository as well as the data released by this project.
+Please use the following information to cite this code repository as well as the data released by this project:

+> Daianna Gonzalez, Nick-Eagles, & Leonardo Collado-Torres.
+(2025).
+LieberInstitute/fentanyl_rat_hb_amy: v0_preprint (v0_preprint).
+Zenodo. https://doi.org/10.5281/zenodo.17573971

+For citing the article:

 > **Transcriptional response to chronic long-access fentanyl self-administration in rat habenula and amygdala**